The Write on Art Prize is organised by Art UK and the Paul Mellon Centre for Studies in British Art ('the Organisers').

 Your entry will be disqualified if:

-Your entry is found to be plagiarised or contain any plagiarised material; or
+your entry is found to be plagiarised or contain any plagiarised material

 3. Awarding process

-Monetary prizes (as set out on the Write on Art website) will be awarded to winners either at or after the awards ceremony.
+Monetary prizes (as set out on the Write on Art pages of the Art UK website) will be awarded to winners either at or after the awards ceremony.
 Winning essays will be published after the awards ceremony at an appropriate date.

 All decisions made by the Write on Art judges, including the selection of winning entries, are final.
 Unfortunately, we will not be able to provide feedback for unsuccessful entries.

 Unsuccessful entrants, including those who made the shortlist but did not win, are encouraged to enter again in the appropriate category.

 4. Copyright permissions for winning entries